search

 • Employee Notification:

-Employers are typically required to provide employees with timely and accurate information about wage garnishments, including the amount being withheld and the reason for the garnishment.
+Employers are typically required to provide employees with timely and accurate information about wage garnishments, including the amount being withheld, the reason for the garnishment, and the affect on applicable individual retirement accounts, health savings accounts, and escrow accounts.

 Training For Handling Payroll Garnishments